- LEEDS BUSINESS SCHOOL

 For information on entry criteria, fees, structure and the application process please contact: email@example.com - You are encouraged to verify your qualifications before entering into further discussions.

-If you have any academic queries about the DBA programme, please email: DBA@leedsbeckett.ac.uk and the Programme Director, Dr Moade Shubita: firstname.lastname@example.org
+If you have any academic queries about the DBA programme, please email: DBA@leedsbeckett.ac.uk and the school’s Postgraduate Research Student Programme Director (PhD and DBA) Dr Moade Shubita: firstname.lastname@example.org

 Delivery of DBA units